AmitLevinson/israeli-elections-twitterbot/README.md

 Once all files are in place just set up a shell script to run your `retweet_bot.R` file every 10 minutes, and have the script run by a crontab you set up.
 The `R/retweet_bot.R` file runs the `R/config.R` file, filters any spam and retweets the relevant tweets.
 It then appends the outputted and filtered tweets to separate `.csv` files (not shared here).
 Unfortunately I should have done better tests before starting as the files aren't saved properly, e.g. some columns spill over to other columns, etc. Instead I use the `R/bot-db.R` that queries the @bchirot user's tweet history everyday at 23:00.
 I also use the `R/df_names.rds` file to properly name the table's names for when I upload the collected data to the MySQL database.

-Both shell scripts - That which run the Bot every 10 minutes and the one for upating the database at 23:00 - produce a 'log'.
-I have them save a text file (`.txt`) which recordes the last time it was run.
+Both shell scripts - That which runs the bot every 10 minutes and the one for updating the database at 23:00 - produce a 'log'.
+I have them save a text file (`.txt`) which records the last time it was run.
 Both of these are found in the `txt` folder, and on my Pi help me know when they last ran (since it shows the date of when it was last modified).
+You could use

-The MySQL database isn't necessary, I just set it up so I can practice my SQL quering skills.
-Also, in retrospect if I saw this as a long term project with a lot more data I would normalize the database more.
-That is, now each table contains nearly 90 columns, and instaed we could split it up to several tables.
-Maybe next time around.
+The MySQL database wasn't necessary for this project, I just set it up so I can practice my SQL querying skills.
+Also, in retrospect if I saw this as a long term project with a lot more data I would normalize the database better.
+That is, now each table contains nearly 90 columns, and instead we could split it up to several tables, add any relevant keys, constaints, etc. Maybe next time around.

-Hopefully some of this was helpful, it sure was a great experience for me.
+Hopefully some of this was helpful; it sure was a great experience for me.

 **Feel free to reach out if you have any questions and I can be of any help!**